 More than anything, romanticizing your life means appreciating the present instead of only dreaming about the future.
 Use the clothes you already have to dress in a way that feels good.
 Try some DIY skincare or give yourself a massage.
 Make a damn good cup of coffee at home, and enjoy it on your porch.
 Every day, journal about what you’re thankful for and make time to feel deeply grateful for the life you live.

-It’s time to create that dreamy, Instagram-worthy daily routine you’ve been dreaming of.
-Try my 28-day Romantisize Your Life challenge to start living for the smaller reasons and fall back in love with life!
+It’s time to learn how to live with more intention and celebrate life so you can be more present and romanticize your life for more joy and peace, every day.
+Join my 28-day Romanticize Your Life challenge to start living for the smaller reasons and fall back in love with life!